SantiagoRomanoOddone/MasterThesis/README.md

 # MasterThesis: Forecasting Demand Across Products and Stores

+In retail businesses, forecasting demand is crucial for having the right inventory available at the right time at the right place.

 ## What’s This About?
 This project is all about **predicting demand**—but not just for a single product or store.
 The challenge is to build and compare multiple time series models across a **huge number of product-store combinations**.
 Some patterns are easy to predict, others are chaotic.
 The goal? **Find out what works best, why, and how to improve it.**